 - a.
 Teaching and research performance of the department chair will be evaluated using the same standard as for other faculty members. - b.
-However, evaluation of U/PC services will require consideration of, but is not limited to: - 1) activities reported by the chair on the department evaluation form related to his/her chair assignment, - 2) the level of service outside the department, and - 3) a census of department members for assessment of the chair's administrative activity performance.
+However, evaluation of university and professional public service will require consideration of, but is not limited to: - 1) activities reported by the chair on the department evaluation form related to his/her chair assignment, - 2) the level of service outside the department, and - 3) a census of department members for assessment of the chair's administrative activity performance.